 F22 Self-Contained Expression

-Subclass of: F2 Expression
+Subclass of: F2 Expression [should be subsumed under F2 Expression, all real expressions must be self-contained and express an F1 Work]

 Superclass of: F24 Publication Expression

 F25 Performance Plan

 F26 Recording

 Scope note: This class comprises the immaterial realisations of individual works at a particular time that are regarded as a complete whole.
 The quality of wholeness reflects the intention of its creator that this expression should convey the concept of the work.
 Such a whole can in turn be part of a larger whole.